 Although the term search engine optimization (SEO) is used everywhere, it is surprising that many business owners and marketers don’t truly understand how it can help them.
 Starting with these basic SEO tips for beginners will undoubtedly make your decisions more accurate and save time and money, improving your investment return in the future.

 We all know that search engine optimization is vital in garnering exposure for your business.
 Knowing how to use it effectively can prove beneficial for your products and services.

-Before we begin with basic SEO tips for beginners, we must be sure everyone knows what it is.
+Before starting with some basic SEO tips for beginners, we must ensure everyone knows what it is.

 What is SEO?

-Search engine optimization refers to techniques you can do to help your website rank higher in organic or natural search results.
+Search engine optimization is the technique you can use to help your website rank higher in organic or natural search results.

 For example, if someone goes on google and types in “business card printing in NYC,” how quickly is the user exposed to your printing company?

 It is widely known that those businesses that appear on the first page of search terms generate the most sales from that research.

 We will focus on quick tips to market your business with search engine optimization using organic or natural techniques for this specific article.

 There is the option to create paid search engine optimization techniques.
 Still, we won’t go into those here simply because they are generally costly, and more importantly, over 80% of search engine users never click on paid search ads.

 What does it take to rank on search engines like Google?

 Three factors explain where a search engine places your website: Rank, Authority, and Relevance.

-Rank is the position that your website is listed on the search page when a user types in a keyword.
+Rank is your website’s position on the search page when a user types in a keyword.